SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-06-vaccine-madness.md

 > strategy has fooled millions of Americans into flirting with death.
 And now thousands
 > are once again dying for it.

-Sums it up.
-People are _dying_ because of delusional right-wing ideology.
+Sums it up: people are _dying_ because of delusional right-wing ideology.

 > Why were Americans turning away a vaccine that many people in other parts of the world
 > were literally dying for?
 Many did so because of their fidelity to the lie and their